ombegov/zerotrust/_pages/01-omb-zt-strategy.md

 # Federal Zero Trust Strategy

-In January 2022, the [Office of Management and Budget](https://www.whitehouse.gov/omb/) (OMB) released the below Federal Zero Trust Strategy in support of [Executive Order 14028, "Improving the Nation's Cybersecurity"](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/), to adapt civilian agencies' enterprise security architecture to be based on zero trust principles.
+On January 26, 2022, the [Office of Management and Budget](https://www.whitehouse.gov/omb/) (OMB) released the below Federal Zero Trust Strategy in support of [Executive Order 14028, "Improving the Nation's Cybersecurity"](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/), to adapt civilian agencies' enterprise security architecture to be based on zero trust principles.

 The Federal Zero Trust Strategy is published as _[OMB Memorandum M-22-09, "Moving the U.S. Government Toward Zero Trust Cybersecurity Principles"](/downloads/M-22-09 Federal Zero Trust Strategy.pdf)_.

-The goal of this strategy is to accelerate agencies towards a **shared baseline of early zero trust maturity**.
+The goal of this strategy is to accelerate agencies toward a **shared baseline of early zero trust maturity**.
 Moving to a zero trust architecture will be a multi-year journey for agencies, and the federal government will learn and adjust as new technologies and practices emerge.

 This strategy was first published in draft form in September 2021 with a [request for public comment](https://www.federalregister.gov/documents/2021/09/08/2021-19303/request-for-comments-on-zero-trust-strategy-document).
 Thank you to the many commenters, whose technical advice and insight significantly strengthened the final product.